phonexicum/phonexicum.github.io/_posts/2017-06-25-google-NoteApp-writeup.md

     ...
 ```

-*Real flag can be read from this three lines!, but only luckiest guys could have managed to guess it ... ... and I was not lucky :(*
+*Real flag can be read from `Diff` output, but only luckiest guys could have managed to guess it ... ... and I was not lucky :(*

 <br>